MichelML/frontend-nanodegree-arcade-game/README.md

 ```
 git clone https://github.com/MichelML/frontend-nanodegree-arcade-game
 ```

+Or, You can access it directly at [http://michelmoreau.ca/ladybuggerallstar/](http://michelmoreau.ca/ladybuggerallstar/)

 # Cool features
 1. The canvas adjusts itself based on the size of the browser window
 2. Cross-browser compatibility for recent versions of IE, Mozilla Firefox, Chrome, and Edge